SubhashPatibandla/Kubernetes-Learning/Day 5 Ingress.md

 ✅ This proves that Ingress Controller (Nginx) is taking traffic from 192.168.49.2 and routing based on path rules to the correct backend Service.

+Note : In production leven, you can mapp IP address and domain name using the command : sudo vim /etc/hosts.

+If you complete mapping, then everything will fall into place.